 1.20 Following the meeting on 12th July 2018 a new Local Enforcement Plan was drafted taking on board the comments made by members at the previous meeting.
-The most important point which would be at the heart of the new enforcement plan was the setting of new (KPI's) for dealing with all new enforcement complaints.
+The most important point which would be at the heart of the new enforcement plan was the setting of new (PI's) for dealing with all new enforcement complaints.

-1.21 A follow up meeting with members on 30th July 2018 presented the new draft enforcement plan which included amended KPI's which were further amended following discussions at that meeting:
+1.21 A follow up meeting with members on 30th July 2018 presented the new draft enforcement plan which included new PI's which were further amended following discussions at that meeting:

 Nature of Breach Priority Target Site Visit Target Response Time Activities that have the potential to have a detrimental effect on public safety or cause irreparable harm to the environment, especially in sensitive sites such as Sites of Special Scientific Interest, Areas of Outstanding Natural Beauty etc. Unauthorised works to a listed building.
 Unauthorised works to protected trees (Trees subject to Protection Tree Preservation Orders and Trees in Conservation Areas) and removal of hedgerows protected under the Hedgerow Regulations that are in progress.
 Change of use of land for stationing of caravans and works associated with such changes of use.
-1 As soon as possible (and at least within 1 working day) Within 1 working day of site visit Activities resulting in some disturbance and loss of amenity to third parties.
-Activities that are likely to be adversely affecting the environment, but not irreparably.
+1 Within 1 working day of the report being received Within 1 working day

+Activities resulting in some disturbance and loss of amenity to third parties.
+Activities that is likely to be adversely affecting the environment, but not irreparably.
 Breach of planning conditions.
-Unauthorised works to listed buildings or protected trees and removal of hedgerows protected under the Hedgerow Regulations that have ceased.
-2 Within 10 working days Within 1 working day of site visit Unauthorised advertisements (unless the advertisement seriously affects public safety Untidy land issues and businesses from home.
-Unauthorised fences, walls & gates, Unauthorised telecommunications equipment or satellite dishes on residential buildings.
+Unauthorised works to listed buildings or protected trees and removal of hedgerows 2 Within 10 working days of report being received protected under the Hedgerow Regulations that have ceased.
+Unauthorised advertisements (unless the advertisement seriously affects public safety Untidy land issues and businesses from home.
+Unauthorised fences, walls & gates, structures Unauthorised telecommunications equipment or satellite dishes on residential buildings.